cjimti/mk/_posts/2018-06-22-gitlabci-golang-microservices.md

     --docker-email=developer@example.com
 ```

-The `kubectl create secret` command create a special kind of [Secret], [docker-registry](https://kubernetes-v1-4.github.io/docs/user-guide/kubectl/kubectl_create_secret_docker-registry/) used by Kubernetes when issuing pulls for Docker containers.
-This secret is make available for all the [deployments] in the `the-project` [namespace].
-The `--docker-server` parameter specifies the repositor host and port.
-In this case we use the [Gitlab container registry] of our private Gitlab installation.
-The `--docker-username` and `--docker-password` parameters were generated above.
+The `kubectl create secret` command creates a special kind of [Secret], [docker-registry](https://kubernetes-v1-4.github.io/docs/user-guide/kubectl/kubectl_create_secret_docker-registry/) used by Kubernetes when issuing pulls for Docker containers.
+This secret is made available for all the [deployments] in the `the-project` [namespace].
+The `--docker-server` parameter specifies the repository host and port.
+In this case, we use the [Gitlab container registry] of our private Gitlab installation.
+The `--docker-username` and `--docker-password` parameters were generated in the `kubectl create secret docker-registry` command above.

 Once the secret is created it can be used by adding `example-microservice-regcred` in the **imagePullSecrets** for our **example-microservice** [deployment].

 ##### Ingress `./k8s/dev/50-ingress.yml`

 Setup [Ingress on Custom Kubernetes] if you have not done so already.
-You should also secure your [ingress] api enpoints with HTTPS, a secure, free and easy way of doing this involves setting up [Let's Encrypt on Kubernetes] with [cert-manager](https://github.com/jetstack/cert-manager/).
+You should also secure your [ingress] API endpoints with HTTPS, a secure, free and easy way of doing this involves setting up [Let's Encrypt on Kubernetes] with [cert-manager](https://github.com/jetstack/cert-manager/).

 **50-ingress.yml**